bikewesthartford/wh-crash-analysis/README.md

 | Other Roads-Streets                                                 | 2161  | 32.0%         |
 | Grand Total                                                         | 6750  | 100.0%        |

+#### Notes
+- Removed 1751 WH crashes labeled as Interstate Highway I-84 or entrance/exit ramps, initially about 20 percent of 8501 total
+- All crashes reported in UConn Crash Repo for West Hartford 2018-22, based on 22 March 2023 data download.
+Note that police reports may delayed 1-6 months.
+- Note that several recent fatal crashes (and perhaps others) do NOT yet appear in UConn Crash Repo:
+  - Dec 20th Eugenia Yurovsky (age 89) was killed by a hit-and-run driver while crossing Boulevard at Whiting Lane.
+  - Dec 21st Carlos Garlaza (age 60), a roofing contractor, was struck by a driver while helping a resident exit their driveway at Mohegan Drive and Carlyle Road, and died on Dec 21st.
+  - Dec 25th 2022 two-car crash with 3 fatalities on Simsbury Road

  ## Product 2
  Display results of pivot table in a Datawrapper choropleth map, with custom basemap of corridors.geojson